 - Name it "Vietnam" to distinguish it from your usual line.

 Yes, if you installed the eSIM before flying.
 Upon landing at Noi Bai, you activate the data for that line and data roaming, and in less than a minute, it connects to the Vietnamese network.
-This way, you can order a Grab or locate the bus to the city center right from the HAN airport terminal.
+This way, you can order a Grab or locate the bus to the city center directly from the HAN airport terminal.

 Does the Hanoi eSIM also work for Ha Long and Sapa?

 Yes.
 It's not just a Hanoi eSIM, but for all of Vietnam, so it covers Ha Long Bay, Sapa, and the rest of the country.
-Keep in mind that in mountainous or offshore areas, the signal may drop, so it's advisable to download offline maps before each excursion.
+Keep in mind that in mountainous or offshore areas, the signal can drop, so it's advisable to download offline maps before each excursion.

-Is an eSIM better, or a Viettel SIM bought there?
+Is an eSIM better or a Viettel SIM bought there?

 How many GB do I use in 4 days in Hanoi?

 With maps, Grab, WhatsApp, and social media, about 3 GB is enough for 3-4 days in Hanoi.
-If you make long video calls or watch videos on your phone, estimate 4-5 GB or look for an unlimited plan.
+If you make long video calls or watch videos on your phone, calculate 4-5 GB or look for an unlimited plan.
 Remember that sharing your connection via hotspot also consumes from your plan.

 Can I use Grab and WhatsApp with the eSIM?